nodegui/nodegui/README.md

 ## Development setup and getting started

-This guide is for setting up `node-native-ui` for contributors of node-native-ui.
+This guide is for setting up `nodegui` for contributors of nodegui.
 The actual getting started guide for users will be added once we reach a bit of stable level.

 Make sure you have setup `qode` and installed it globally.